 As stated in the former section, the primary legal barriers to organics recovery, handling, and associated composting/processing are imposed by State of Tennessee.

-Dedicate resources to expand collection, processing, and end use of residential organics.
+Are you currently providing resources to expand collection, processing and/or end use of residential organics?